pancelor/pancelor.github.io/templates/posts/linecook.md

   <figcaption>my best run: 7-1-0 in 5:26.66 on hard mode</figcaption>
 </figure>

-And hey, if you've read all the way this far, you might enjoy being on my [mailing list](/contact); signing up there is probably the best way to be notified when I write more posts like this.
+And hey, since you've read this far, you might enjoy being on my [mailing list](/contact); that's probably the best way to be notified when I write more posts like this!

 If you want to leave me a comment, drop it in [this dedicated twitter thread](https://twitter.com/pancelor) I guess?
 You could also [email me](mailto:hello@pancelor.com) if you like.
 (Sorry, I haven't figured out a good comments system for my site yet)